 For most pregnant women, the thought of labor is terrifying.
 When you think about delivery, you feel joy and fear at the same time — you’re excited about seeing your baby, but scared of the pain and complications of delivery.
 That’s why most moms would prefer to have a quick labor, but that’s not always possible and knowing the early signs you’re going to have a long labor can help you prepare.

 No one can guarantee how long or short any labor or delivery will be, but there are certain factors that can affect how things progress.
-A long or prolonged labor, as noted by the American Pregnancy Association (APA), is also called a failure to progress.
-It is defined as a labor lasting more than 20 hours for a first-time mother, or lasting more than 14 hours for a mom who’s delivered a baby before.
+A long or prolonged labor, as noted by Winchester Hospital, is also called a failure to progress.
+This can happen when the cervix doesn't thin out as it should, but contractions continue.

 Baby Pedia noted that staying active and healthy, like taking regular walks and eating nutritious foods, could help in shortening your labor time.
 If you are feeling anxious about your labor and delivery, talk to your healthcare team about each and every aspect that is worrying you.
 It always helps to be mentally prepared and to know what possibilities may arise.
 Here are a few factors that can contribute to a long labor that you can discuss with your doctor if needed.